vishalindev/wumpus-world/README.md

-# Wumpus World Simulation By Vishal Kumar
+# Wumpus World Simulation
+## Modified By Vishal Kumar

 ## About: